matteo14c/HaploCoV/docs/source/novel.rst

 **Novel variants identified by HaploCoV**

 Novel variants identified by HaploCoV will be reported in the output file produced by *augmentClusters.pl*.
-The format of this file is very simple: every line reports a lineage/group, defined by the corresponding id/name, followed by the list of characteristic allele variants (defined here as those present in >50% of the isolates assigned to the group).
+The format of this file is very simple: every line reports a lineage/group, defined by the corresponding id/name, followed by the list of characteristic genomic variants (defined here as those present in >50% of the isolates assigned to the group).
 Values are separated by spaces (see above).
 This file includes the complete collection of lineages/groups as defined in the reference input nomenclature, plus all the novel lineages/groups/sub-lineages formed by HaploCoV.
 Newly formed lineages/groups/sub-lineages are identified by a suffix that can be specified by the user and by a progressive number.
 The default value for this suffix is the letter **"N"**.
 If for example two novel lineages/groups/sub-lineages are derived in the Pango BA.1.17 lineage, these will be reported as:
 1. BA.1.17.N1 and;
 2. BA.1.17.N2;
 in the output file (see above).

-**Custom analyses**

-"Custom" analyses can be executed by providing a customized --posFile, with a list of allele variants that are of interest to the user and are not necessarily of "high frequency" and/or derived HaploCoV.
-Please see the section "**Executing Custom Analyses**" for more details.